jehoshua02/php-basics/part-04-classes-and-objects-the-practical.md

 You can compose traits into other traits, again with the `use` keyword.

 You can make your code as complex as you want with traits!
+So cool!